Gibraltar’s future at risk amid ongoing Brexit talks

 The British overseas territory’s sovereignty is disputed by Britain and Spain.

-The Stone MP said: “The minister is there today and following the granting of this urgent question and to prove its value, I received an urgent letter only two hours ago from the chief minister of Gibraltar proposing a meeting with my committee next Wednesday.”
+The MP for Stone said: “The minister is there today and following the granting of this urgent question and to prove its value, I received an urgent letter only two hours ago from the chief minister of Gibraltar proposing a meeting with my committee next Wednesday.”

 He added: “I was disturbed to hear from the minister that what appears to have been agreed in principle between the UK and the EU with regard to Gibraltar would include EU Schengen border checks being performed in Gibraltar, Gibraltar aligning with EU rules to ensure a so-called level playing field, they say, and joint UK-Spanish management of Gibraltar’s airport and, therefore, defence issues.